TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/Introduction/Index.rst

 Credits
 ^^^^^^^

-This manual was originally created in German by members of the TYPO3 community in the wiki on wiki.typo3.org and then translated and corrected by more community members, so thank you TYPO3 community members ;-) for all your efforts.
+This manual was originally created in German by members of the TYPO3 CMS community in the wiki on wiki.typo3.org and then translated and corrected by more community members.
+Big thanks go the TYPO3 CMS community members for their initial efforts.

+Since then it is maintained by the Documentation Team.

 .. _feedback: